nanite/JustHammers/README.md

 - Breaks blocks
 - Pushes blocks over
 - Move blocks!
 Get out my way
-- Has a stern talking to the blocks to make them behave
+- Has a stern talking to the blocks to make them stop blocking your way
 - Yeets blocks
 - Fires blocks into the void...